scope-lab-vu/ns_gym/docs/source/core_concepts.rst

 Decision Making in Non-Stationary Environments
 -----------------------------------------------------

 In designing NS-Gym, we deliberately keep the definition of what constitutes an "agent" as broad as possible as the definition of what constitutes an "agent" has been in flux.
-However in motivated by how many decision-making agents are implemented in practice, we argue that decision-making infrastructures in non-stationary environments can be sufficiently described by three key components: the core decision-making module, a runtime monitor, and a model updater.
-We do not necessarily assume that every agent designed for decision-making in non-stationary environments necessarily be integrated with all three components components and could instead simply assume their existence implicitly.
+However motivated by how many decision-making agents are implemented in practice, we argue that decision-making infrastructures in non-stationary environments can be sufficiently described by three key components: the core decision-making module, a runtime monitor, and a model updater.
+We do not necessarily assume that every agent designed for decision-making in non-stationary environments necessarily be integrated with all three components and could instead simply assume their existence implicitly.

 .. figure:: _static/images/agent.png
     :align: center